 Downstream communities brace for flooding as dams overflow

-Rescue crews take out residents from a flooded neighborhood Tuesday, Feb.
-21, 2017, in San Jose, Calif.
-Rescuers chest-deep in water steered boats carrying dozens of people, some with babies and pets, from a San Jose neighborhood inundated by water from an overflowing creek Tuesday.
+Rescuers chest-deep in water steered boats carrying dozens of people, some with babies and pets, from a San Jose nei... .
+Heavy storms over the past two weeks caused parts of the shoulder and one lane of westbound Highway 50 give way, Tuesday, Feb.
+21, 2017, near Pollock Pines, Calif.

 Comments